diamante-io/Diamante-Net-Core/src/ledger/readme.md

 ### OfferEntry
 Offers are entries in the Order Book that an account creates.
-Offers are a way to automate simple trading inside the DiamNet network.
+Offers are a way to automate simple trading inside the Diamnet network.

 # Source code organization